 Also, the pH of the solution that the acid is mixed in is important for it to be effective.
 The ideal pH is between 3 and 4.
 The Timeless Serum meets all these requirements and is not expensive.
 If you use another brand, be sure to check the pH.

 When Vitamin C Serum oxidizes, it turns yellow.
 I keep mine in a mini refrigerator in my bathroom to prolong the life of it.
-This one is from Amazon and has lasted me for over a year now.
-It also comes in other colors.
 I also keep my Tretinoin, and all my other serums and moisturizers in this refrigerator.
 It feels very refreshing to apply cool products to my face, and it prolongs the shelf life of some products.

 Lactic Acid Serum